-If the sensor is not installed or not aligned correctly, the door won't close from any remote control.
-You can close the door with the Wall Control, the Key Switch, or Keyless Entry, however, if you activate them until down travel is complete.
+If the sensor is not installed, or is not aligned correctly, the door won't close from any remote transmitter.
+You can close the door with the Door Control, the Outdoor Key Switch, or Keyless Entry, however, if you activate them until down travel is complete.
 If you release them too soon, the door will reverse.